Varek/TryYourBest/readme.md

 This is an example of using the Creative SDK for web with jQuery.

 For an example without jQuery, [see this repo](https://github.com/ashryanbeats/csdk-web-basic).
+For an example using Angular and MEAN stack, [see this repo](https://github.com/ashryanbeats/csdk-mean).

 ## Running this repo locally